 February 20, 1988: The Grand Ole Opry honored Roy Acuff for 50 years of Opry membership.
 TNN devoted an entire hour long segment to Roy that featured Loretta Lynn and Minnie Pearl.
 On an additional note, on the same night that Roy Acuff celebrated his 50th Opry anniversary, Porter Wagoner and Dolly Parton reunited at the Opry for the first time in 14 years.

 February 24, 1991: Webb Pierce passed away in Nashville.
 Webb came to Nashville in 1952 from the Louisiana Hayride and quickly made his first Grand Ole Opry appearance on the Prince Albert portion of the show.
 When he joined the cast in 1953 he was considered the replacement for Hank Williams.
 In the 1950s, Webb was one of the biggest acts in country music and because of his heavy touring, he only stayed at the Opry for a couple of years.
 Webb was also a very successful business man and was involved with one of the first publishing companies in Nashville.
 In 2001, a decade after his death, Webb was finally elected to the Country Music Hall of Fame.

 February 29, 1992: Travis Tritt became a member of the Grand Ole Opry.
-This will be his 26th year as an Opry member.
-Last year, Travis made his first Opry appearance in 10 years to be recognized upon his 25th year as a member of the Opry.
-Sadly, he has not been back since.
+This will be his 28th year as an Opry member.
+Sadly, over the past decade, Travis has not been to the Opry very often.